SylvainLargent/3D-RRT-and-visualisation-for-holonomic-systems-and-DynIbex-Application/README.md

 Basic RRT and RRT* alogrithms for 3D space and holonomic systems

-Visualisation with Matplot3D, plot_trajectory.py (Lots of options with the booleans)
+Visualisation with Matplot3D, plot_trajectory.py (Lots of options with the booleans) (NEEDS PYTHON3.8)

-An articly accompanying the code is available in the Paper repository
+A scientific article accompanying the code is available in the Paper repository

 The files "main.cpp" are the "created" files !